 Strawberry growing season

-The rest of us have to rely on our local farmers market to get the sweetest berries.
-For most States in the South the growing season starts in April and goes through June.
+If you want the freshest strawberries go to your local farmers market to get the sweetest berries.
+For most states in the South the growing season starts in April and goes through June.
+In North Carolina we can see local berries in April but can get them from South Carolina even earlier.

 For cooler climates, you won’t see local strawberries until June but they will last until the end of the summer.
 For more information on when they’ll be ripe in your State, check out this seasonal guide.